 Then it became fashionable (yes we do have fashions in funerals) to use a van.
 At first they were unmarked plain white vans.
 These would move around the town without attracting any attention.
 But then someone said it didnât seem very respectful, and suddenly they all became âPrivate Ambulancesâ They are of course very private and there is nothing to associate them with the ambulance you want to see if every you have a need for one!

-We have been using them for many years, and now even my own son drives ours.
-But then one day he told me âIts no good Dad, as soon as the ambulance sets off in that direction, we get a call from another family to go the other way.
+We have been using them for many years.
+One day the staff told me âIts no good, as soon as the ambulance sets off in that direction, we get a call from another family to go the other way.
 At the same time!â You can guess what happened next.

 Modern deceased removal vehicles

-Robert nagged and nagged until I relented and we now have two âPrivate Ambulancesâ
+They nagged and nagged and we now have two âPrivate Ambulancesâ

 And they always come along like buses.
 In pairs!